Americanisation: A Challenge for Translators?

 Localising a text, such as by changing UK spellings to US or vice versa, can be relatively straightforward as there is a standard spelling for each country.
 However, it’s where Americanisms are concerned that understanding can be hampered, particularly in the case of direct translations.

 This therefore emphasises the importance of developing a style guide and providing briefs to translators.
-THG Fluently can work with your organisation to develop these, as well as.
+THG Fluently can work with your organisation to develop these, as well as connecting you with the right translator for your business needs.

 At THG Fluently, we’ve been providing translation services to businesses for more than 17 years.
 In that time, we’ve learned what it takes to give brands the linguistic and localisation support they need to break into and thrive in international markets.
 So if you’d like to learn more about how we can support your business, feel free to get in touch.